 Buying software can be like starting a new relationship.
 You may have been disappointed in the past and eager to make sure it works this time round.
 Therefore, you want to get to know each other but, should it not work, be in a position to split up with as little drama as possible!Buying software using the traditional licensing model, however, is a long-term commitment, which you may not be quite ready for yet.
 A cloud-based solution is much more flexible, but you should still cover your bases and make sure of a few things.

-In this blog entry, I will list six important things you should check out before committing to a cash forecasting solution.
+In this blog, I will list six important things you should check out before committing to a cash forecasting solution.

 - Make sure the solution has the required key features

 Ensure that the cash forecasting application supports your key processes.
 Make a list of the key features you need and prioritize them.
-This way you can have a requirements specification that you can use to score different solutions.
+This way you can have a requirements specification that you can use to score the suitability of different solutions.

-Instead, concentrate on listing features that have a major impact on the quality of cash forecasting and that may not be found in all solutions.
+Instead, concentrate on listing features that have a major impact on the quality of your cash forecasting that may not be found in all solutions, such as: